datacamp-content-public/Application-Apache-Spark-Data-Analytics/chapter1.md

 xp: 100
 ```

-A dataframe can be used to create a temporary table.
+A dataframe can be used to create a **temporary table**.
-A temporary table is one that will not exist after the session ends.
+A _temporary_ table is one that will not exist after the session ends.
+Spark documentation also refers to this type of table as a _SQL temporary view_.
+In the documentation this is referred to as to _register the dataFrame as a SQL temporary view_.
+This command is called on the dataframe itself, and creates a table if it does not already exist,
+replacing it with the current data from the dataframe if it does already exist.

 `@instructions`
-A variable called 'df' contains a dataframe.
+A variable called '_df_' contains a dataframe.
-Create a temporary table from dataframe df.
+Create a temporary table from _df_.
 Call the table 'table'.

 `@hint`
-In the documentation this is referred to as to "Register the DataFrame as a SQL temporary view".
+Use the command _createOrReplaceTempView_.
+Remember to provide it with the table name.

 `@pre_exercise_code`
 ```{python}